-Days of Presence in the United States.-Generally, you are treated as being present in the United States on any day that you are physically present in the country at any time during the day.
+Days of presence in the United States.
+Generally, you are treated as being present in the United States on any day that you are physically present in the country at any time during the day.
 However, you do not count the following days of presence in the United States for purposes of the substantial presence test.

+1. Days you regularly commuted to work in the United States from a residence in Canada or Mexico.

+2. Days you were in the United States for less than 24 hours when you were traveling between two places outside the United States.

+3. Days you were temporarily in the United States as a regular crew member of a foreign vessel engaged in transportation between the United States and a foreign country or a possession of the United States unless you otherwise engaged in trade or business on such a day.

-- 1. Days you regularly commuted to work in the United States from a residence in Canada or Mexico. - 2.
-Days you were in the United States for less than 24 hours when you were traveling between two places outside the United States. - 3.
-Days you were unable to leave the United States because of a medical condition or medical problem that developed while you were in the United States. - 4.
-Days you were an exempt individual.
+4. Days you were unable to leave the United States because of a medical condition or medical problem that developed while you were in the United States.

+5. Days you were an exempt individual.